AcademySoftwareFoundation/rez/docs/source/environment.rst

 .. envvar:: REZ_USED_REQUESTED_TIMESTAMP

-   The epoch time of this resolved environment, explicitly set by the user with (for example) the rez-env ``--time`` flag; zero otherwise.
+   The epoch time of this resolved environment, explicitly set by the user with (for example) the :option:`rez-env --time` flag; zero otherwise.

 .. envvar:: REZ_USED_TIMESTAMP